On this page:

 You'll complete practicum rotations in adult, pediatric and neonatal intensive care units, the emergency department, anesthesia, wards, home care, pulmonary function and blood gas labs.

-Your shifts will be scheduled during weekdays, weekends, evenings or overnight hours.
-During the program’s third-year practicum rotation, you’ll spend most of your time in the workplace but will be required to return to SAIT for one week each semester, regardless of your practicum location.
+Your shifts may occur at any time of day (including overnights), on weekdays or on weekends.
+During the program's third-year practicum rotations, you'll spend most of your time in the workplace but will be required to return to SAIT for a short period each semester, regardless of your practicum location.

 In compliance with the practica agreements with our clinical partners, you will be required to provide specific documentation before you can participate in your practicum.
 Find out what requirements you need for this program.